Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Introduction

 An alternative strategy is to improve the fidelity of the underlying data-simulation comparison framework.
 In particular, constrained simulations that reproduce the observed large-scale structure offer a powerful platform for directly linking galaxy observations to the underlying dark matter distribution.
 Such simulations enable controlled tests of observational systematics while preserving the actual large-scale structure observed in the local Universe.

 In this study, we leverage the constrained ELUCID (\textit{Exploring the Local Universe with the reConstructed Initial Density field}) simulation to provide a unique, \textit{apples-to-apples} comparison platform \citep{Yang2007, Yang2012, WangHuiyuan2012, WangHuiyuan2014, WangHuiyuan2016, WangHuiyuan2018}.
 By using observed galaxy groups from the Sloan Digital Sky Survey Data Release 7 (SDSS DR7) to reconstruct the initial conditions, ELUCID enables a direct simulation of the \textit{particular} large-scale structure observed in the local Universe.
-This constrained framework allows us to link observed galaxies directly to their underlying dark matter haloes within a simulated cosmic web that faithfully mirrors the actual topology and geometry of the SDSS volume \citep{Yang2018}.
+This constrained framework allows us to link observed galaxies directly to their underlying dark matter haloes within a simulated cosmic web that broadly reproduces the large-scale topology and geometry of the SDSS volume \citep{Yang2018}.

 Using the \texttt{VAST} package \citep{Douglass2023}, we identify void populations across multiple datasets, including the SDSS DR7 galaxy sample and subhaloes from the ELUCID simulation.
 The unified implementation of multiple algorithms within \texttt{VAST} enables a consistent cross-check of how void properties depend on identification methodology.
 Our analysis focuses on three fundamental statistical properties: the size distribution (effective radius), three-dimensional morphology (sphericity and triaxiality), and stacked radial density profiles.